 As a mother, I wish I could have done more for my son.
 Right now, the only thing I can do is live with the pain of losing him to drugs.
-I wish mothers would not have to deal what I went through.
+I wish mothers would not have to deal with what I went through.
 Drugs bring nothing but sad stories to families.

-My name is Johnny and I’m an addict.
+My name is Johnny, and I’m an addict.
 I have been using different prescription drugs for years.
 I don’t want to stop.
 I’m broke.
 I’m homeless.
-My family gave up on me because I steal from them.
+My family gave up on me because I stole from them.
 I need money to support my vice, that’s why.
 They’re afraid of me because they think that one day, I’m going to murder them.
 My father and brothers forced me out of the house.
 My mother was totally against it, but my siblings and my father were really firm.

 Right now, I’m not sure what’s in store for me.
 All I care about is how I get drugs.

 I started with ecstasy when I was 18 years old.
-My family is well-off, and I basically get everything I want.
+My family is well-off, and I get everything I want.
 I have a fancy car, a fat wallet, and an amazing girlfriend.
 Things went greater when I landed my dream job.
 After 2 years of working hard, I was able to buy my dream house.
 I was ready to settle down when drugs caught my attention.
-I started going out more often and I partied really hard.
+I started going out more often, and I partied hard.
 That’s when I tried a lot of drugs.